Oakleafknight06/Oakleafknight06.github.io/_posts/2023-01-26-infosec-best-practices.markdown

 		[Bitwarden](https://bitwarden.com)

 		A FOSS password manager.
-Can be self-hosted if desired
+Can be self-hosted if desired.
+Free and premium tiers.

 		[1Password](https://1password.com)

-		Not FOSS, but has regular audits and works closely with password cracking community
+		Not FOSS, but has regular audits and works closely with password cracking community.
+In this respect it is better than Bitwarden.
+Starts at $4 a month, no free tier.

 	- [KeePass](https://keepass.info) (FOSS, A file format, compatible with many clients)